 - Crack the allspice, peppercorns, cloves, cardamom and anise with the back of a large knife.

-- Place the toasted spices plus all the remaining ingredients, including the tea into a small muslin bag or cheesecloth tied up.
+- Place the toasted spices plus all the remaining ingredients, including the tea, into a small muslin bag or cheesecloth tied up.
 Or add loose and be prepared to strain the tea later.

 - Boil the purified water.
 Add the spice/tea mixture, ginger, cinnamon sticks and vanilla.
 Turn the burner down to a simmer.
 Simmer uncovered for 20 minutes until reduced by about one cup.

 - Remove the muslin bag/cheesecloth or strain the tea through a fine mesh strainer.